donmccaughey/xz_pkg/README.md

 The [`Makefile`][2] in the project root directory builds the installer package.
 The following makefile variables can be set from the command line:

+- `APP_SIGNING_ID`: The name of the
+    [Apple _Developer ID Application_ certificate][5] used to sign the
+    `nginx` executable.
+The certificate must be installed on the build machine's Keychain.
+Defaults to "Developer ID Application: Donald McCaughey" if not specified.
 - `INSTALLER_SIGNING_ID`: The name of the
     [Apple _Developer ID Installer_ certificate][3] used to sign the
     installer.
 The certificate must be installed on the build machine's